 Be stronger longer!
-Older people thrive with Taoist Tai Chi® practice
+Older people thrive with Taoist Tai Chi® arts

 “A growing body of carefully conducted research is building a compelling case for tai chi as an adjunct to standard medical treatment for the prevention and rehabilitation of many conditions commonly associated with age,” says Peter M. Wayne, assistant professor of medicine at Harvard Medical School and director of the Tai Chi and Mind-Body Research Program at Harvard Medical School’s Osher Research Center.

 Harvard Health Publishing, Harvard Medical School May 2009

 The research evidence shows excellent benefits of Tai Chi for preventing falls, for improving balance, improving cognitive capacity, good evidence for improving strength in the lower limbs, and reducing the severity of depression.

 Canadian Family Physician (official journal of the College of Family Physicians of Canada), Nov 2016

 This article reviews the well researched benefits of Tai Chi.

 Jane Brody, The New York Times, Sep 10, 2018

 Seniors Flourish with Taoist Tai Chi® arts

 On Oct 1st, 2017, a live video connected seniors who practise the Taoist Tai Chi® arts in many different countries including Canada, the USA, the Netherlands, Great Britain, Spain and New Zealand.
 Here participants share their stories, stories that highlight how Taoist Tai Chi® practice has changed their lives.